photo/documentation/docs/faq/PhotoImports.markdown

 ## How do your importers work?
 Our importers fetch the information from the site requested and download it to our servers, then uploads the photos and metadata to your Trovebox site.
 Nothing gets downloaded to your computer.

+## What happens if I run the importer again after a successful importer?
+The importer skips the previously imported photos and imports only the photos that aren't already in your Trovebox site.

 ## Can I import my photos from an existing S3 bucket?
 Yes.
 Visit [our S3 import page](https://trovebox.com/for/s3/import) to get started.
 This is a Pro account feature.